 How many hours are required for clinical training?

 Students are required to complete a minimum of 500 supervised clinical hours to complete this program.
-The clinical internship begins in mid-January and requires 16-24 hours/week over the 12-month program.
+The clinical internship begins in February and requires 16-24 hours/week during the entire program.
 Students are required to be flexible and work around their preceptor’s schedule.
 Students will negotiate days and times with their identified preceptor.

 Do I need to arrange my clinical placement myself?